 One of the options available to financially impacted individuals is the early withdrawal of superannuation in the 2020 and 2021 financial years, assuming key criteria are met.
 This is a unique measure in that superannuation is typically inaccessible until ‘preservation age’ is reached (generally age 60 unless you were born before 1 July 1964).
 While there’s already special hardship conditions allowing earlier access, they’re often difficult to meet.

 While the coronavirus has initiated the ability to temporarily access superannuation early, which seems like a terrific solution to those experiencing financial hardship, there are strategic aspects to consider before applying for withdrawal.
-Both temporary and permanent Australian residents can benefit from this measure, assuming key criteria are met.
+From 1 July, only permanent Australian residents can benefit from this measure, assuming key criteria are met.

 Am I eligible to access my super early under the new coronavirus rules?